yosephAHMED/sorting-algorithm-performance/README.md

 | --- | --- | --- | --- | --- |
 | **Average** | 8.261185 | 8.261185 | 11.05925 | 11.066475 |

+## Conclusion:
+For sorted inputs, it appears that insertion sort is faster than merge sort across all input size (n).
+Furthermore, for smaller input size (n), it appears that insertion sort has a faster runtime performance, however when the input size (n) is large, merge sort is the superior sorting algorithm in runtime performance.
+This is clearly the case for input sizes of 1000 and onward.